 Metrilo is designed to manage contacts and contact interactions that take place on your website.
-In addition to automatically creating a visitor’s contact profile, all plans include robust visitor behavior analytics, including time on site as well as average spend.
+Plans start at $119 per month, and in addition to automatically creating a visitor’s contact profile, include robust visitor behavior analytics, including time on site as well as average spend.
 These contact profiles can be used to create lists that are based on customer behavior, making it the best solution for ecommerce businesses and companies that track behavior on their website.

 While several of the other contact management tools we compared allow you to set up mass email campaigns based on contacts you select, there are limits on the number of templates you can use and the number of emails you can send per day.
 Metrilo offers unlimited emails and sends many automatically based on over 20 different customer action triggers, such as welcome or abandoned shopping cart.
 It also includes email performance tracking.

 The difference between Metrilo and other programs we compared is very apparent in what analytics are reported in the project dashboard.
 Metrilo provides statistics such as one-time buyers versus returning customers, cart abandonment rates, average order value, and conversion rates by device.